jacquelineCelia/lexicon_discovery/README.md

 # Updates
 ## Jun-26-2016
+Added data for all the lectures used in the experiments reported in the TACL paper.
 Added the *scripts* folder, where you can find the scripts that map the discovered plus to words.

 ## Jan-08-2016